 TeamCity

-Trunk Flaky Tests integrates with your CI by uploading test results in each of your TeamCity pipeline steps with the Trunk Uploader CLI.
+Trunk Flaky Tests integrates with your CI by adding a step in your TeamCity Pipelines to upload tests with the .

-Before you start on these steps, see the Test Frameworks docs for instructions on producing JUnit XML output for your test runner, supported by virtually all test frameworks, which is what Trunk ingests.
+Before you start on these steps, see the docs for instructions on producing a Trunk-compatible output for your test framework.

-Store your API Token in your TeamCity project by navigating to Admin > Build > Parameters > Add new parameter and adding a new environment variable named TRUNK_TOKEN
+Store the Trunk slug and API token obtained in the previous step in your TeamCity project by navigating to Admin > Build > Parameters > Add new parameter and adding new environment variables as TRUNK_ORG_SLUG

 Add the following command as a build step after your test run to upload test results.
 Note: you must either run trunk